-I wrote my first song when I was eighteen and have completed about 500 - 600 since.
+I wrote my first song when I was eighteen and have completed hundreds since.
 I'm without question the worst person in the world to judge whether they're any good or not, but here are a few I like.

 NB: Two tracks featured here, Leave My Bones Alone and King St., feature Paul Harvey, the composer, musician, architect and instrument maker with whom I shared a flat - sometimes known as Shabby Road Studios - for a while.
 Paul was generous enough to contribute to a number of my songs and in some cases - like the two here - wrote and played parts that pretty much formed the bulk of the arrangements.

 The verses are the present and the choruses the past in King St., a kind of defence of remembering.
 As an experiment, I tried to see if using particularly strong personal recollections would somehow make the song more evocative.
 Therefore the verses are based musically on the earliest song I remember knowing, Van Morrison's And It Stoned Me, and the chorus describes a real sequence of events.
 Did it work?